 Training and Educational Materials

 This actually works in two directions.
 Not only can you deduct training and educational materials for your clients as an expense, but you can do the same with similar expenses for yourself.
 For example, let’s say that you have to take training courses in connection with your work as a personal trainer.
-The cost of those courses could be tax-deductible.
-But if you also have training videos or apps that you provide for your clients, you may be able to expense those as well.
+The cost of those courses could be tax deductible.
+But if you also have training videos or apps that you provide for your clients, you may be able to deduct those as well.

-You can also take deductions for continuing education in connection with maintaining your profession and material, such as educational material in connection with nutrition or general health topics that you provide for your clients.
+You can also deduct continuing education in connection with maintaining your profession and material, such as educational material in connection with nutrition or general health topics that you provide for your clients.

 Auto and Travel Expenses

 When you travel to meet with clients, you can deduct costs related to that travel.
-For example, if you drive to a client’s home, the IRS allows you to expense 54.5 cents per mile for 2018.
+For example, if you drive to a client’s home, the IRS allows you to take the standard mileage deduction at 58 cents per mile in 2019 (54.5 cents for 2018).
 Regularly driving to your clients’ homes can be a substantial expense.
 In addition, you may also be able to deduct the amount that you pay for tolls and parking.

-Air travel you pay for to fly to a client location, or to take personal training courses, can be tax deductible, as well as hotel accommodations while you are away.
-You may also be able to deduct up to 50% of the cost of your meals while you are away.
+Air travel you pay to fly to a client’s location or to take personal training courses can be tax deductible, along with hotel accommodations while you are away.
+You may also be able to deduct up to 50% of the cost of your meals while you travel.

 Computer and Related Material

-If you’re like just about anyone who is in business, you may have computer-related expenses.
-This can include the cost of a computer itself, but also any other related expenses, such as the cost of your internet connection and any applications that you use related to your business.
+Many self-employed individuals have computer-related expenses.
+This can include the cost of a computer itself, but also any other related expenses, such as the cost of your internet connection and applications that you use related to your business.

 If you have a website that is related to your personal training business, expenses that you incur in connection with that site would be tax deductible.
 This can include web hosting fees and the cost of any third-party services, such as web design or SEO management.

 General Business Expenses